collapsed-stacks/startups/questions/3840/startup-presentation-templates.md

 - tagged: `venture-capital`
 - score: 1

-<p>Are there any templates that startups can use for Venture capital presentations?
-I am looking into presenting my Software to VCs, I want my presentation to be in line with today's startups.</p>
+Are there any templates that startups can use for Venture capital presentations?
+I am looking into presenting my Software to VCs, I want my presentation to be in line with today's startups.